MagicFoundation/Alcinoe/README.md

 Alcinoe is a library of visual and non-visual components for Delphi.
 These components can be used in commercial, shareware, freeware, and open-source projects at no cost.
-Alcinoe is compatible with Delphi Alexandria 11.3.
+Alcinoe is compatible with Delphi Alexandria 11.3 (Patch #1).
 If you find this project useful, please consider giving it a 'star' on GitHub.
 It doesn't cost anything, but it helps to promote the code.

 <img src="https://github.com/MagicFoundation/Alcinoe/blob/master/References/DocImages/img-24.jpg?raw=true" alt="like" />